spiceai/pulls-with-spice-action/README.md

 - Enforces issue type requirements in PR body or title
 - Posts error messages as comments on the pull request when checks fail
 - Customizable error messages
-- Built with TypeScript for improved reliability and maintainability

 ## Usage